luca-heltai/ans-ifem/README.md

 This code was developed starting from the example step-33 of the deal.II FEM library.

-This file is subject to QPL and may not be distributed without copyright and license information.
+This file is subject to LGPL version LGPL 2.1 or later and may not be distributed without copyright and license information.
 Please refer to section 5 of this file for further information on this license.

 ============================================================
 1. Deal.II Requirements:
 ============================================================

-The FEIBM source code is based on the deal.II 7.3.0 library.
-It has also been tested with the current svn release deal.II 8.0.pre, and a CMakeLists.txt file which will allow you to compile it with later deal.II versions has been included.
+The FEIBM source code requires the deal.II 8.0 library or greater.
+It has also been tested with the current svn release deal.II 8.2.pre, and a CMakeLists.txt file which will allow you to compile it with later deal.II versions has been included.

 In what follows, we assume that the user has installed the deal.II library in the directory

 DEAL_II_DIR

 and that the user has defined the enviroment variable DEAL_II_DIR to point to the correct location.
-If this enviroment variable is not set, the program will not compile and run properly.
-For the program to work properly, deal.II should be configured at least with the flag "--with-umfpack", e.g., by typing
+If this enviroment variable is not set, the user should specify it by hand when running cmake in order for cmake to properly locate the deal.II library.
+For the program to work properly, deal.II should be configured with support for UMFPACK.

-./configure --with-umfpack
-make all

-to enable UMFPACK direct solver.

 ============================================================
 2. Installation procedure: